 Despite their potential allergenicity, ferrets make fantastic pets for those who are not allergic.
 They are friendly, playful and intelligent animals that can genuinely enhance their owner’s life.
 In addition, ferrets require minimal space and can be easily trained, making them ideal pets for people with small apartments or tight schedules.
 Thus, if you do not have allergies, owning a ferret can be a genuinely rewarding experience.
 So, if you are considering adding a new furry member to your family, remember to weigh the pros and cons and, most importantly, seek medical advice if you suspect any allergies.

-Further Reading: How Do Ferrets Survive In The Winter?
+Further Reading: Do Ferrets Use Litter Boxes?